-Home mortgage refinance rates are still low in 2020.
+Home mortgage refinance rates have been surging higher in 2023.
 If you can refinance your mortgage and save at least .5% on the rate, it can be a way to save you big bucks in interest and payments over the years.

 But the decision to refinance should be carefully weighed.
 Below are five reasons you may want to hold off on that refinance.